hellbox/srob-migration/content/reviews/seattle-naturally.md

 name = "Seattle, naturally"
 title = "Seattle, naturally"
-dek = "It's easy to think of cities and nature as two opposing forces, but Adrienne Ross Scanlan reminds us that Seattle is nature and a city, and you can't have the one without the other." facebookauto = "Nature isn't separate from Seattle; it's in Seattle, throughout it, and an essential part of it." twitterauto = "Nature isn't separate from Seattle; it's in Seattle, throughout it, and an essential part of it." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/turning-homeward.md"]
+dek = "It's easy to think of cities and nature as two opposing forces, but Adrienne Ross Scanlan reminds us that Seattle is nature and a city, and you can't have the one without the other." type = "Review"facebookauto = "Nature isn't separate from Seattle; it's in Seattle, throughout it, and an essential part of it." twitterauto = "Nature isn't separate from Seattle; it's in Seattle, throughout it, and an essential part of it." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/turning-homeward.md"]